belloRD10/Teachers-Day-Message-Card/README.md

 🛠️ Technologies Used

-HTML5 – Card structure

-CSS3 – Styling and animations

-JavaScript (ES6) – Interactivity and dynamic effects
+HTML5 – Card structure; CSS3 – Styling and animations and JavaScript (ES6) – Interactivity and dynamic effects

 🚀 How to Use